 Once you cut your hole in the panel, put it up, install the clips, and now you should be ready to install the pipe flashing.
 Put your pipe flashing on, align it with the panel, use pencil to mark the location of the flashing and pull it off.
 Apply a thick bead of Solar Seal 900 or an equal exterior grade sealant / caulking within the perimeter of the flashing.
 Then, set the flashing back in place so that its base is completely sealed by the caulking.
 Finally, fasten the flashing down with the hex head rubber gasket screws, spacing them about 1.5-2″ apart.

-Once again, to avoid the situations where roof penetration lands in the center of the lock, measure carefully beforehand.
+Once again, in order to avoid the situations where roof penetration lands in the center of the lock, measure carefully beforehand!

 Step 4 -Installing z-bars and ridge cap.

 If you are using the ridge/soffit vent systems, make sure you are not installing it on a low slope roof, as water may get inside through the perforated z-closure.

 Cut your z-bare to the width of one panel.
 Make sure it fits tightly, but not too tight as to scratch the locks of the panel.
 Usually go about a 1/4 less than nominal width of the panel.
 This gives you enough room for a snap lock of the next panel to fit in, and it will help you to end up with the minimum gaps between the edges of.